pebra/blog/source/about/index.md

 ### What I do

-Ruby on Rails, Ruby and Javascript for a living at ObjectFab GmbH in Dresden, Germany.
+Ruby on Rails, Ruby, Javascript and Scala at XING Ag in Hamburg, Germany.

 Elixir, Phoenix and all kinds of other stuff for fun =)